OpenAI Five crushes Dota2 world champs, and soon you can lose to it too

 To the best of our knowledge, this is the first time an RL [reinforcement learning] agent has been trained using such a long-lived training run.

-One is tempted to cry foul at a datacenter-spanning intelligence being allowed to train for 600 human lifespans.
+One is tempted to cry foul at a data center-spanning intelligence being allowed to train for 600 human lifespans.
 But really it’s more of a compliment to human cognition that we can accomplish the same thing with a handful of months or years, while still finding time to eat, sleep, socialize (well, some of us) and so on.

 Dota2 is an intense and complex game with some rigid rules but a huge amount of fluidity, and representing it in a way that makes sense to a computer isn’t easy (which likely accounts partly for the volume of training required).
 Controlling five “heroes” at once on a large map with so much going on at any given time is enough to tax a team of five human brains.
 But teams work best when they’re acting as a single unit, which is more or less what Five was doing from the start.
 Rather than five heroes, it was more like five fingers of a hand to the AI.